 Challenge

-With a tight 8 month timeline and a core team of 5 graduate students, we set out to develop what we dubbed a “souls-like in an evening”: A short experience capturing the depth and tension of a full-length souls-like game.
-This required a carefully balanced production, where systems for tactical combat, world exploration, enemy variety, and progression all work in tandem.
+With a tight 8-month timeline and a core team of 5 graduate students, we set out to develop what we dubbed a “Souls-like in an evening”: A short experience capturing the depth and tension of a full-length Souls-like game.
+This required a carefully balanced production, to ensure systems for tactical combat, world exploration, enemy variety, and progression were all developed in tandem.

 For this project to scale to a full release, I needed to architect systems that empowered all developers to contribute independently, avoid bottlenecks, and maintain a clean, scalable code as the project evolved.